Pottawatomie Baptist Mission Building

 The Pottawatomie Baptist Mission Building is a historic mission off W 6th Street, one-half mile west of Wanamaker Road in Topeka, Kansas.
 It was built in 1849 and added to the National Register of Historic Places in 1971.

-It served Pottawatomie Native Americans who had been forcibly removed along the Potawatomi Trail of Death in 1847 from the Ohio region to a reservation on the Kansas River west of Topeka.
-Baptist missionaries Robert Simerwell and Reverend Johnston Lykins came to the reservation in 1848.
+It was built to serve Pottawatomie Native Americans who had been forcibly removed along the Potawatomi Trail of Death in 1838 from the Ohio region to a reservation on the Kansas River west of Topeka.
+Baptist missionaries Robert Simerwell and Reverend Johnston Lykins came to the reservation in 1848, from the nearby Shawnee mission.
+Lykins petitioned for, designed, and oversaw the construction of the building at a cost to the federal government of US$4,800.

 As a school, it was a three-story building made of ashlar stone 85x35 ft in plan, with 12 rooms and 60 windows and doors.

+It was closed in 1861 because its administrator, the Southern Baptist Convention, was identified with the Confederate States of America during Bleeding Kansas and leading up to the American Civil War.
+The 320 acres of land was sold to Robert I. Lee and the building was remodeled into a race horse barn.
+It is now owned by the Kansas Historical Society as a museum component.

+It is one of the oldest buildings in the Kansas, and is the only surviving historical structure of pioneering Baptist missions in Kansas.